 We only posted this about eight weeks ago, and already it’s moving forward.
 The West End Plan having been adopted, new development proposals are starting to appear.
 This tower has been on the radar for a while, with the rezoning now being submitted, and the Urban Design Panel giving it the the thumbs up (having seen the model on the left).
 It’s for a site behind St Paul’s hospital and close to Mole Hill that currently has a 1977 church building.
 The new project, which is a joint Bosa Properties and Central Presbyterian Church proposal, would see a replacement church building with 45 non-market rental housing units and 168 market rental units in a 22 storey building.
 There’s a tree on the roof, so you can be reasonably certain that the design is by Henriquez Partners Architects (and you’d be correct).

 As if the remarkable number of recent new major office proposals wasn’t enough, here’s another rezoning application in the Downtown core.
 It’s not insignificant either – it’s over 400,000 sq ft of offices in a 31 storey building (with 2 floors of retail) proposed for the corner of West Pender and Thurlow Street, on the block that already has the first four Bentall towers.
 Designed by Musson Cattell Mackey Partnership for Bentall Kennedy it would replace a small existing office building and a parkade.
 The design and scale is very similar to the Bentall 5 tower by the same architects nearby – perhaps this will be Bentall 5.2.

-This view shows what the building would look like looking east along West Pender.
+We’re updating the post to show the model that the Urban Design Panel recently supported.
 The building, like MCM’s recent design for Bentall on Thurlow Street, now under construction, will have slightly larger floors on the upper part of the building.